-Figure 129 Network Setting > Home Networking > Static DHCP: Static DHCP Configuration
+Figure 110 Network Setting > Home Networking > Static DHCP: Static DHCP Configuration

-Table 71 Network Setting > Home Networking > Static DHCP: Static DHCP Configuration
+Table 52 Network Setting > Home Networking > Static DHCP: Configuration

-LABEL DESCRIPTION Active Select Enable to activate static DHCP in your Zyxel Device.
-Group Name Select the interface group for which you want to configure the static DHCP settings.
+LABEL DESCRIPTION Active Select Enable to activate static DHCP in your Group Name Select the interface group for which you want to configure the static DHCP settings.
 IP Type The IP Type is normally IPv4 (non-configurable).
-Select Device Info Select between Manual Input which allows you to enter the next two fields (MAC Address and IP Address); or select an existing LAN device to show its MAC address and IP address.
-MAC Address Enter the MAC address of a computer on your LAN if you select Manual Input in the previous field.
+Select Device Info Select between Manual Input which allows you to enter the next two fields (MAC Address and IP Address); or select an existing MAC Address Enter the MAC address of a computer on your LAN if you select Manual Input in the previous field.
+IP Address Enter the IP address that you want to assign to the computer on your LAN with the MAC address that you will also specify if you select Manual Input in the previous field. ОК Click OK to save your changes.
+Cancel Click Cancel to exit this screen without saving.